cloudnativego/web-application/README.md

 A simple illustration of a web application that hosts static content as well as facilitates some JavaScript AJAX style consumption of a service hosted in Go.

+To run this application locally:

+* `glide install` to populate your local `vendor/` directory.
+* `go build`
+* `./web-application`

+To run it as a docker image, `docker run -p 8100:8100 cloudnativego/web-application:latest`

 | Resource | Method | Description |
 |---|---|---|
 | / | GET | Home page (index.html) |